Costochondritis Complete Guide: Why Chest Pain Comes From Your Back

 You are not alone, and your pain is 100% valid.

 In a recent in-depth live stream, Australian Musculoskeletal Physiotherapist Grant Frost dedicated over 3 hours to dismantling the mysteries of Costochondritis.
 He provided a clear, actionable framework for understanding why it happens, why it often persists, and how you can start taking meaningful steps toward recovery.
+This article distills that live stream into a powerful resource.
+Let's change your perspective and equip you with the knowledge to finally conquer your Costochondritis.

 Watch the Full Explanation: For a deeper dive into the concepts discussed in this article, watch part one of the live stream below.
 Grant provides visual explanations, answers live questions, and demonstrates key exercises.